tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Environment/Preparation
 -----------------------

-Cryptography is only a secure as the computer that's running it.
+Cryptography is only as secure as the computer that's running it.
 If your private keys are stored on a computer which is compromised, the attacker can decrypt your messages, make valid signatures, or impersonate you.
 One of the goals of the setup described here is that you never end up showing your private keys to your everyday computer.
 Even if your everyday computer is compromised, an attacker won't get your private keys.

 However, you do need to use *a* computer to generate your keys and you might need to use a computer to recover if something goes wrong.
 For these higher-stakes operations, it's worthwhile to use a computer which is as secure as possible, even if that means that your more-secure computer is a little harder to use.